Ida de Tosny

+Circumstances of her early life are uncertain.
+She had at least eight children by Roger Bigod after 1182, so was likely born no earlier than 1150.
+Moreover, some sources put the date of marriage between her mother Margaret and her father Ralph at 1155 or later (which implies a date of birth between 1155 and 1162.)
+This, however, is difficult to reconcile with her identification as the mother of William Longespée, 3rd Earl of Salisbury, and his estimated birth date of circa 1167 (William is described as a young man in historical records in 1188-1190 and was likely of age by then.)

+Despite her Norman ancestry, Ida was born and raised in Flamstead, Hertfordshire, England.

 Relationship to King Henry II

-Ida de Tosny was a royal ward and mistress of Henry II, King of England, by whom she was mother of one of his illegitimate sons, William Longespée, 3rd Earl of Salisbury, (c.
-1176 – 7 March 1226), as demonstrated by the discovery of a charter of William mentioning "Comitissa Ida, mater mea" (Countess Ida, my mother).
+Ida de Tosny was a royal ward and mistress of Henry II, King of England, by whom she was the mother of one of his illegitimate sons, William Longespee, (d.
+7 March 1226), as demonstrated by the discovery of a charter of William mentioning "Comitissa Ida, mater mea" (Countess Ida, my mother).
 Ida was not the first English royal ward to be taken as a royal mistress.
 Isabel de Beaumont (Elizabeth de Beaumont), was the ward of King Henry I and the mistress of one of his sons.

+Ida was a first cousin, once removed, of Henry II's other famous mistress, Rosamund Clifford (Raoul III of Tosny was Ida's great-grandfather and Rosamund's grandfather.)

 Marriage

 Around Christmas 1181, Ida de Tosny was given by Henry II in marriage to Roger Bigod, 2nd Earl of Norfolk, together with the manors of Acle, Halvergate and South Walsham, which had been confiscated from Roger's inheritance after the death of his father Hugh Bigod, 1st Earl of Norfolk.
 Ida and Roger had a number of children, including: